 Some foods make you bloat more than others.
-Often this is just what happens with some foods, other times it can be because of a food intolerance.
+Often this is just what happens with some foods, other times it can be because of food intolerance.

 You might have started eating less of these kinds of foods and lost inches.
 That does not mean you lost any fat.
 Your current weight loss habits might not be enough to make you lose fat.